Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Performance-based pricing is still rare in the market, but it's the model that forces the app provider to continuously improve your results rather than just collect a flat fee.

 Showing irrelevant suggestions.
-This is the single most damaging mistake.
+This is the most damaging mistake you can make.
 A customer looking at a $200 leather bag doesn't want to see a $5 phone case.
 Every irrelevant recommendation erodes trust and makes customers less likely to click the next one.
 If your recommendations aren't powered by AI that understands product relationships, you're better off showing nothing than showing noise.

 Not testing different widget types by page.
 "Frequently Bought Together" converts well on product pages but poorly on the homepage.
 "Trending" works on collection pages but feels random on the cart page.
 Match the recommendation type to the page context and the customer's intent at that moment.